 Whereas young students are adult-dependent learners, adults are self-directed learners.
-That means that children usually sign up for English classes due to the decision made by their parents, normally regarding professional and academic concerns.
-Since children do not have a clear sense of direction when learning English, the younger they are the more they will be just accepting the incoming information.
+That means that children usually sign up for English classes due to the decision made by their parents, generally regarding professional and academic concerns.
+Since children do not have a clear sense of direction when learning English, the younger they are, the more they accept the incoming information.

 On the other hand, adults attend English classes with a clear purpose in mind.
-Whether for professional, academic or personal reasons, they know what they are looking for and, therefore, they will be asking more questions and they will be more likely to challenge new information.
+Whether for professional, academic or personal reasons, they know what they are looking for.
+Therefore, they will be asking more questions, and they will be more likely to challenge new information.

-This has clear effects on motivation levels: you will find yourself struggling to make children feel interested in your activities, whereas with adults it will be much easier.
+This affects motivation levels: you will struggle to make children feel interested in your activities, whereas it will be much easier with adults.

 2. The attention span

-This is something very important to bear in mind when teaching English.
+This is something vital to bear in mind when teaching English.
 The attention span of children and adults is very different.
-While the smaller kids are not able to focus on the same task more than some minutes, the older they are, the longer they will be able to focus.
-Do not stress out if you feel that the children are getting bored or not paying enough attention, it’s part of human nature.
+While smaller kids cannot focus on the same task for more than a few minutes, the older they are, the longer they can concentrate.
+So do not stress out if you feel that the children are getting bored or not paying enough attention; it’s part of human nature.

-You will have to adapt your lessons and propose shorter, interesting tasks to keep them interested.
-What’s important is not to be doing the same task all the time and change the rhythm of the class.
+You will have to adapt your lessons and propose shorter, engaging tasks to keep them interested.
+What’s important is not doing the same task and changing the class’s rhythm.

-Play represents a major pillar in children learning.
+Play activities represent a significant part of children’s learning.
 Children learn everything about their environment and relate to the world and others through play.
-As it was published in a clinical report in the Official Journal of the American Academy of Pediatrics, play is essential to the cognitive, social, and emotional well-being of children and youth.
+As published in a clinical report in the American Academy of Pediatrics Official Journal, play is essential to children and youth’s cognitive, social, and emotional well-being.
 Children NEED to play, so you must introduce fun and playful activities in your classroom.
-It’s also important that you change the rhythm of the activities, as well as changing frequently the exercises you shall also change the rhythm, by alternating active activities with relaxed ones.
+It’s also essential that you change the rhythm of the activities and frequently change the exercises; you should also change the rhythm by alternating high energy and low energy activities.

-The fact that play is such an important factor in children’s development doesn’t mean that adults can’t play.
-In fact, they should and it’s just that they play differently.
-Use age-appropriate activities and you need to engage them in interesting activities personally relevant to their lives!
+Just because play is an important factor in children’s development doesn’t mean that adults can’t play.
+They should, and it’s just that they play differently.
+Use age-appropriate activities, and engage them in interesting activities personally relevant to their lives!

 4. Beware of over-correcting

 As we explained earlier, adults and children learn differently.
-Whereas adults are consciously studying new vocabulary and grammatical structures, young children learn English the same way they learned their mother tongue: by experiencing and interacting.
-Keep your corrections natural and if they make a mistake try not to give them a long lecture on the correct form.
-You could just repeat the correct sentence.
-For instance, if your student says: “She go to school” you could reply: “Yes, she goes to school”.
+Whereas adults consciously study new vocabulary and grammatical structures, young children learn English the same way they learned their mother tongue: by experiencing and interacting.
+Therefore, keep your corrections natural, and if they make a mistake, try not to give them a long lecture on the correct form.
+Instead, you could repeat the correct sentence.
+For instance, if your student says: “She go to school”, you could reply: “Yes, she goes to school”.

-Adults will be asking more detailed questions and will need specific answers for their grammatical concerns.
+Adults will ask more detailed questions and need specific answers for their grammatical concerns.
 You will have to know when to correct them.
-Correcting must be done in the appropriate way so not to impede their learning.
+Correcting must be done appropriately and not impede their learning.
 Overcorrection can sometimes prompt the opposite effect.